5satoshi/webapp/docs/channels.md

 ## Data Interpretation
 - **Balance**: Monitor local/remote balance to understand liquidity distribution.
 Channels heavily skewed one way might be less effective for routing in the opposite direction.
+- **Drain**: Use this metric to understand the natural flow of liquidity.
+A high positive drain may require a fee adjustment to become less attractive for outbound payments, while a high negative drain might indicate an opportunity to lower fees to encourage more outbound flow.
 - **Success Rate**: A low historical success rate for a channel might indicate issues with the peer or insufficient capacity/liquidity for typical payment sizes.
 - **Status**: Keep an eye on channel statuses.
 "Inactive" or "pending" channels are not available for routing.
 - **Modal Details**: Use the modal to diagnose issues with specific channels, understand their transaction history, and see if earned fees justify their existence if they are problematic.